Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 By the end of August, it was already clear that Trump’s efforts to mislead his base about the November election posed a significant risk of fomenting violence.

 Violence had already occurred, without Trump’s condemnation.
-He refused to condemn Kyle Rittenhouse, a teenage Trump supporter accused of shooting and killing two people at a Black Lives Matter protest in Wisconsin.
+He refused to condemn Kyle Rittenhouse, a teenage Trump supporter accused of fatally shooting two people at a Black Lives Matter protest in Wisconsin.

-“I guess it looks like and he fell and then they very violently attacked him and it was something we’re looking at right now and it’s under investigation,” Trump said.
+“I guess it looks like he fell and then they very violently attacked him, and it was something we’re looking at right now and it’s under investigation,” Trump said.
 “I guess he was in very big trouble.
 He probably would have been killed.
 But it’s under investigation.”

 September: A whistleblower from within the Department of Homeland Security alleged that agency leaders sought to downplay the risk posed by self-described white nationalists and to emphasize the threat of left-wing actors.
 Trump continued his efforts to cast mail balloting as rife with fraud.

-In late September, the president is asked if he’ll cede power peacefully.
+In late September, the president was asked if he would cede power peacefully.

-“Get rid of the ballots and you’ll have a very trans — we’ll have a very peaceful—," Trump replied, “There won’t be a transfer, frankly,” he continued.
+“Get rid of the ballots and you’ll have a very trans — we’ll have a very peaceful —” Trump replied, “There won’t be a transfer, frankly,” he continued.
 “There’ll be a continuation.”

-The “ballots” which Trump wanted to get rid of were the mail ballots against which he’d been railing.
+The “ballots” that Trump wanted to get rid of were the mail ballots against which he had been railing.

 The next day, both he and White House press secretary Kayleigh McEnany were given a chance to reinforce that Trump would ensure a peaceful transition.
 Neither did.